dustinhayes/javascript-module-flavors/README.md

 }());
 ```

-In the wild you will typically see modules like this defined on a global object, or on an ancestor of a global object.
-This is called name-spacing.
+In the wild you will typically see modules like this defined as a property of a global object or an ancestor of a global object.
+This is called [name-spacing](http://www.2ality.com/2011/04/modules-and-namespaces-in-javascript.html).

 ##### example 1.3
 ```javascript